epccs/RPUno/DayNight/README.md

 ## Overview

-Use a red LED's photovoltaic voltage on ADC2 to approximately tell when it is day or night.
+Use a red LED's photovoltaic voltage on ADC2 to approximately tell if it is day or night.

 Note: use the Day_AttachDayWork() and Night_AttachWork() functions to set a callback that will be run at the start of each day.
 This framework is how I debuged the day-night stat machine, it is not expected to be useful.